 By Karie Grace Duncan, SIPA Assistant

-Above photo taken by T.J.
-Maynes at the 2010 SIPA Convention.
+Above photo taken by Cole Lowery at the 2018 SIPA convention.

 Beth Fitts, this year’s SIPA Endowment speaker, began contributing to SIPA when she first learned of the convention in 1992.